Pakistan officials question group's claim of Islamic State funding

 By Saud Mehsud

-DERA ISMAIL KHAN, Pakistan The militant group that said it was behind Wednesday's massacre of 45 commuters in Karachi is a dangerous outfit with ties to Pakistan's Taliban, but intelligence sources voiced doubts about claims it had received financial support from Islamic State.
+DERA ISMAIL KHAN, Pakistan, May 15 The militant group that said it was behind Wednesday's massacre of 45 commuters in Karachi is a dangerous outfit with ties to Pakistan's Taliban, but intelligence sources voiced doubts about claims it had received financial support from Islamic State.

 Jundullah, a Sunni Muslim organisation that targets Pakistan's minority Shi'ite community, pledged allegiance to Islamic State (IS) last year, one of several smaller jihadist groups in South Asia to do so.